AshishMishra09/AshishMishra09/README.md

 - 👋 Hi, I’m @AshishMishra09
 - 👀 I’m interested in learning DataScience projects
 - 🌱 I’m currently learning DataScience
-- 💞️ I’m looking to collaborate on ML / EDA projects
+- 💞️ I’m looking to collaborate on DataScience projects
 - 📫 How to reach me call on 9167109899

 <!---